OldManDanky/3k/README.md

 ***NOTE***

-You will need Tintin++ 2.01.5 or less for these.
+This is a conversion process for moving to the newer versions of Tintin++ for my scripts.

 -Turnhold